rglez/bitclust/doc/source/sections/usage.rst

 **BitClust** inherits atom selection syntax from **MDTraj** which is similar to that in VMD.
 We reproduce below some of the **MDTraj** examples.
-Note that in **BitClust** all keywords (or their synonyms) string are passed directly to ``-sel`` argument as it is illustrated in the Usage examples section.
-For more details on possible syntax, please refer to `MDTraj original documentation <http://mdtraj.org/1.9.0/atom_selection.html>`_.
+Note that in **BitClust** all keywords (or their synonyms) string are passed directly to ``-sel`` argument as it is illustrated in the Usage Examples section.
+For more details on possible syntax, please refer to `MDTraj original documentation <http://mdtraj.org/1.9.3/atom_selection.html>`_.

 **MDTraj** recognizes the following keywords.